A functional central limit theorem for weighted occupancy processes of the Karlin model

 \subsection{Acknowledgements}

+The authors would like to thank two anonymous referees for very careful reading of and helpful comments on the manuscript.
 Y.W.~was grateful to Alexander Iksanov for several illuminating discussions.
 J.G.~and Y.W.~were partially supported by Army Research Office, US (W911NF-20-1-0139).
 Y.W.~was also partially supported by Simons Foundation (MP-TSM-00002359), and a Taft Center Fellowship (2024--2025) from Taft Research Center at University of Cincinnati.